Electric bikes have become extremely trendy but are e-bikes safe for seniors too?

 Some models are portable and light which is easier for seniors to handle and ride comfortably.

-With e-bikes, seniors can go to places they can’t go on foot or on traditional bicycles.
-This is because they can ride with pedaling assistance and climb hills easily without straining their joints.
+With e-bikes, seniors can go to places they can’t go on foot or traditional bicycles.
+They can ride with pedaling assistance and climb hills easily without straining their joints.

 Cost Savings